PhoenixTestOps/DevOpsVisuals/.gitlab/issue_templates/offboarding.md

    1. [ ] People Ops: Inform Controller / Accounting if any items in former GitLabbers possession will not be returning, so that they can be removed from asset tracking.
 1. [x] _not relevant_ Buddy: Schedule video call for first day to introduce yourself, and make sure they know that if they have questions, they can come to you.
 But your main job as a buddy will be to direct them to the right parts of the handbook, and/or encourage them to ask their questions of the wider group on chat, etc.
 1. [x] _not relevant_ People Ops: Send brief welcome email to their personal address that directs the new team member to their GitLab email and their onboarding issue.
-1. [ ] Hiring Manager: Announce in #general chat channel as soon as the chat and Google Accounts are blocked: 'As of today X is no longer with GitLab.
+1. [ ] Manager: Announce in #general chat channel as soon as the chat and Google Accounts are blocked: 'As of today X is no longer with GitLab.
 Out of respect to their privacy I can't go into details.
 If you have any questions that I might be able to answer please let me know.'
 It is very important to send this message as soon as possible so people know that they can rely on official communication channels and not have to find out through the grapevine.
 Delays in announcing it are not acceptable.
 The policy of not commenting on circumstances is in force indefinitely.
 If people press for answers say you don't want to suggest that underperformance was a reason for this exit but remind them that:
     * It is stated in our general guidelines that job feedback is between an individual and their manager
     * If managers do their job right any exit should come as a surprise to everyone except the individual and the manager.
-1. [x] _not relevant_ Hiring Manager: Schedule a video call with new team member at the start of their first day.
+1. [x] _not relevant_ Manager: Schedule a video call with new team member at the start of their first day.
 1. [ ] Manager: Organize smooth hand over of any work or tasks from former team member.
 Offer option to send a message to everyone in the company (i.e. forwarded by the manager), for a farewell message and/or to transmit their personal email address in case people wish to stay in touch.
 1. [ ] People Ops: remove former team member from the ["1Password Shared Folders"](https://docs.google.com/a/gitlab.com/spreadsheets/d/1dSlIRbD1b8XisIBbANDK5NGe55LvVSTsWM7aHcWCOVU/edit?usp=sharing) Google Sheet.